albanieto/albanieto/README.md

 - 👋 Hi, I’m @albanieto
-- 👀 I’m interested in
+- 👀 I’m interested in Bioinformatics applied to the study of evolution and anthropology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Bioinformatics and Genetics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on, honeslty?
+Whatever I can learn from
 - 📫 How to reach me albanieto.heredia@gmail.com

 <!---